 Regardless of how the instrument evolved and its cultural origins the acoustic guitar owes much of its standardisation of shape and size to Spanish Luthier Antonio Torres Jurado and the development of ‘fan bracing‘.

-Bracing is the term used to describe the arrangement of wooden struts that are fixed to the underside of the guitar’s sound board, supporting the resonant capabilities of the sound board, allowing the timber used to be thin enough to vibrate but strong enough to support a large surface area.
+Bracing is the term used to describe the arrangement of wooden struts that are fixed to the underside of the guitar’s sound board, supporting the sound board, allowing the timber used to be thin enough to vibrate but strong enough to support a large surface area.

 As we can see, the history of the acoustic guitar is complex and due to a lack of historical records difficult, if not impossible to trace.
-In reality, it is difficult to condense much of the information to a relatively short blog post.
+In reality, it is also difficult to condense much of the information to a relatively short blog post.

-However, to the question of who invented the acoustic guitar, most people credit Antonio Torres Jurado due to the design of the guitar becoming standardised and remaining largely unchanged since being first developed.
-While other advancements have since come along in the form of X-bracing, facilitating the greater volume of steel strings and the development of the even louder steel string guitar it’s fair to say that without the important work of Antonio Torres Jurado and the development of many of the earlier stringed instruments of the ancient world, through to the middle ages the guitar we know and love may have turned out very differently.
+However, to the question of who invented the acoustic guitar, most people credit Antonio Torres Jurado due to the design of the guitar becoming standardised and remaining largely unchanged since.
+While other advancements have since come along in the form of X-bracing, facilitating the greater volume of steel strings and the development of the steel string guitar it’s fair to say that without the important work of Antonio Torres Jurado and the development of many of the earlier stringed instruments of the ancient world, through to the middle ages the guitar we know and love may have turned out very differently.